Pavelyev/ClearPagination/README.md

 # ClearPagination

 Just package for paginate any IEnumerable results.
+Package have to dependencies.

+How to install:

+    Install-Package Pavelyev.ClearPagination

 How to use:

     var model = db.ApplicationUsers.Select(x => new